 Ongoing source areas of PCBs continuing to be introduced to the watershed via inadvertent production in commercial products

-Environmental transport of non-local PCBs into the watershed study area, which may either be legacy or continuing source areas
+Environmental transport of non-local PCBs into the watershed study area

+Legacy Source Areas

-Legacy source areas correspond to PCBs that were brought into the Spokane watershed in the past, but are not continuing to be produced.
-These were produced by Monsanto and marketed as Aroclors which were used in machine oils, transformers, etc. Legacy sources can be further divided into categories of buildings, environmental, and industrial equipment.
+Legacy source areas correspond to PCBs that were brought into the Spokane watershed in the past, but are no longer produced.
+“Legacy PCBs,” as defined in this plan, were produced by Monsanto and marketed as Aroclors which were used in machine oils, transformers, etc. As shown in Table 2, legacy source areas can be further divided into categories of buildings, environmental, and industrial equipment.
 Building source areas can either be fixed to the building itself (e.g., paint, caulk) or non-fixed and removable (e.g., light ballasts).
 Legacy environmental source areas of PCBs correspond to contaminated surface soils, contaminated subsurface soils/groundwater, and in-place aquatic sediments in the Spokane River and Lake Spokane.
 Historically produced PCBs are also still contained in various forms of electrical equipment such as transformers and hydraulic equipment.

+Table 2.
+Categories of Legacy Source Areas of PCBs in the Spokane Watershed